 Hyde Park Pick: Peter Hujar's Day

-Our Hyde Park Pick is Peter Hujar’s Day, the new film by writer-director Ira Sachs (Passages, Keep the Lights On).
+An elegant and enjoyable new film by writer-director Ira Sachs (Passages, Keep the Lights On).

 Wendy Cook

 It’s hard to express quite what a pleasure it is watching Peter Hujar’s Day, but it is a pleasure.
 Maybe it’s nice to know our artists a little more deeply, to be reminded how human they are.
-For me it’s a little something else.
-There is something gently meditative in watching a conversation unfold, full of interest but lacking in the stress or tension of drama that so often drives cinema.
+For me, it’s a little something else.
+There is something gently meditative in watching a conversation unfold, full of interest but lacking in the stress or tension of drama that so often drives great cinema.
 Especially this week, it’s nice to begin the year with a gentle nudge rather than a shove.